Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/12/Data-Privacy-Reflection.md

 --- Only give access to those that require said data

 -- Share
---- Use secure communications platforms
+--- Use secure communications platforms such as microsoft teams in appropriate channels.
+If data is sensitive enough then possibly share it in person via a flash drive or over the network
 --- Do not use regular insecure messaging/communication platforms
 --- Make sure who you are communicating with is the individual you think it is